 Tommy’s Coffee Break Calendar for August 30th

-8/30/1975 (43 years ago today) - KC and the Sunshine Band score the first of their five No. 1 singles(!!!) with "Get Down Tonight" -- Okay, perspective here: while the biggest selling singles of the year included such nightmare-inducing dreck like The Captain and Tennille's "Love Will Keep Us Together", Morris Albert's "Feelings" and the much-dreaded "Una Paloma Blanca" (less said, the better), over on the album side of things, 1975 looked way, way, way different thanks to "Blood On The Tracks", "Physical Graffiti" and "Born To Run".
+8/30/1975 (44 years ago today) - KC and the Sunshine Band score the first of their five No. 1 singles(!!!) with "Get Down Tonight" -- Okay, perspective here: while the biggest selling singles of the year included such nightmare-inducing dreck like The Captain and Tennille's "Love Will Keep Us Together", Morris Albert's "Feelings" and the much-dreaded "Una Paloma Blanca" (less said, the better), over on the album side of things, 1975 looked way, way, way different thanks to "Blood On The Tracks", "Wish You Were Here","Physical Graffiti", "Toys In The Attic", "Born To Run" and "A Night At The Opera".
 End scene.

-8/30/2013 (5 years ago today) - ...and all it was, was cheeky quips, kaleidoscopic imagery, short "stories", poems and drawings, yet...: A signed copy of John Lennon's all-too-whimsical 1964 book "In His Own Write" sold for more than $5,600 after a flurry of hundreds of bids on eBay.
+8/30/2013 (6 years ago today) - ...and all it was, was cheeky quips, kaleidoscopic imagery, short "stories", poems and drawings, yet still...: A signed copy of John Lennon's all-too-whimsical 1964 book "In His Own Write" sold for more than $5,600 after a flurry of hundreds of bids on eBay.
 Pretty cool, actually.

 Share your calligraphy skills with the Calendar here on our web site and on the WBLM Facebook and Twitter pages with the hashtag #TommysCoffeeBreak.

 "Wo, wo, wo, wo, wo, wo, wo, wo..", xoxo!